Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP

+The goal of this task is to identify the specific technical vulnerabilities that are created by the threat sources specified in the previous task.
+In this study, vulnerability is a description of a non-existent, weak, or unenforced security control at the protocol design or deployment level that facilitates a threat event when exploited.
 The vulnerabilities addressed here were chosen based on them being (i) directly due to protocol specifications or documented design decisions and (ii) controlling risk exposure in at least one stage of the life cycle of the different AI agent communication protocols.
-To simplify and make the list consistent, the vulnerabilities are categorized based on the stage of the lifecycle they are exposed to: \begin{itemize} \item Creation and Configuration Stage: \begin{itemize} \item Weak or absent identity verification mechanisms, including shared or static credentials. \item Lack of integrity protection for registration artifacts (e.g., unsigned or unverifiable registration files). \item Insufficient namespace isolation, enabling impersonation or naming collisions among agents or tools. \item Absence of baseline security policy or governance constraints during onboarding. \end{itemize} \item Operation Stage: \begin{itemize} \item Lack of mandatory validation or attestation for executable components, enabling the introduction of unauthorized or untrusted executable components. \item Insufficient control over data exchange, leading to context leakage or unauthorized information flow. \item Inadequate enforcement of least-privilege principles, allowing privilege escalation via persistent or reused tokens. \item Missing rate-limiting, quota enforcement, or backpressure mechanisms, enabling resource exhaustion or denial-of-service conditions. \end{itemize} \item Update and Maintenance Stage: \begin{itemize} \item Failure to revoke or reissue credentials after updates, resulting in residual privileges. \item Absence of rollback protection or version pinning, enabling downgrade to vulnerable protocol states. \item Lack of authentication or integrity verification for maintenance packages or updates. \item Uncontrolled transitive dependency evolution, leading to configuration drift or inconsistent security guarantees. \end{itemize} \end{itemize}
+The twelve vulnerabilities are categorized based on the stage of the lifecycle they are exposed to: \begin{itemize} \item Creation and Configuration Stage: \begin{itemize} \item Weak or absent identity verification mechanisms, including shared or static credentials. \item Lack of integrity protection for registration artifacts (e.g., unsigned or unverifiable registration files). \item Insufficient namespace isolation, enabling impersonation or naming collisions among agents or tools. \item Absence of baseline security policy or governance constraints during onboarding. \end{itemize} \item Operation Stage: \begin{itemize} \item Lack of mandatory provenance and identity-binding validation, enabling the introduction of unauthorized or untrusted executable components. \item Insufficient control over data exchange, leading to context leakage or unauthorized information flow. \item Inadequate enforcement of least-privilege principles, allowing privilege escalation via persistent or reused tokens. \item Missing rate-limiting, quota enforcement, or backpressure mechanisms, enabling resource exhaustion or denial-of-service conditions. \end{itemize} \item Update and Maintenance Stage: \begin{itemize} \item Failure to revoke or reissue credentials after updates, resulting in residual privileges. \item Absence of rollback protection or version pinning, enabling downgrade to vulnerable protocol states. \item Lack of authentication or integrity verification for maintenance packages or updates. \item Uncontrolled transitive dependency evolution, leading to configuration drift or inconsistent security guarantees. \end{itemize} \end{itemize}

-\subsubsection{Task 3- Determining the likelihood of occurrence}
+\subsubsection{Task 3: Determining the likelihood of occurrence}